Megabit/Blazorise/NuGet/help.md

 ### Update project files

-Open Blazorise.props file in the Build folder and raise the version numbers.
+1. Open Blazorise.props file in the Build folder and raise the version numbers.

 ### Update nuspec files

-Go through all *.nuspec files and raise version number to be the same as in the Blazorise.props
+1. Go through all *.nuspec files and raise version number to be the same as in the Blazorise.props
+2. Make sure the Blazor version is matching the version in the .props file.

 ### Build & Publish